dimi309/small3d/README.md

 below).

 The instructions and example below are about building and using small3d on a PC (Windows, Linux or MacOS).
-No instructions are provided for Android nor iOS at this point, but please have a look at the *android* directory for the cmake configuration and main test program that have been used while adapting the framework to that platform, as well as the *deps/prepare-android.bat* file which can be used on Windows to build the relevant dependencies.
-In the *ios* directory you can also find source code that has been used for compiling and testing small3d on iOS.
-The corresponding dependency preparation script is *deps/prepare-ios.sh*.
+As far as mobile devices are concerned, the sample game, Avoid the Bug has been ported to both Android and iOS and the corresponding projects can be downloaded from my GitHub profile.
+Also, I am providing the scripts to build the required libraries for mobile devices  (*deps/prepare-android.bat* for Android and *deps/prepare-ios.sh* for iOS) even though they have already been built and included in the sample projects.

 ## Building